 Raw land isn't an easy sale due to development costs and any building or construction uncertainties.
 There are ways to boost virgin soil’s worth relatively cheaply depending on details including location, timber availability and soil.
 The question is which idea is right for you.
 Sometimes you can even take a wait-and-see attitude and see if market and area conditions lead to value appreciation.

 All Dried Up

 Unless you are going to establish rice paddies, raw land that does not drain well or holds standing water from flooding or heavy rains can wash away profit.
 Underground drain tiles allow water to disperse, and increase value by increasing area for growing in, or grazing or building on.
-At the time of publication, tiling costs around $700 per acre -- a modest investment if the water situation is turning away potential buyers, the market is on an upswing and your land is accessible and in a desirable location.

 Money Can Grow From Trees